 Committee members have raised concerns of the large numbers of reports of pagers not receiving messages recently.
-CFA advised there are potentially a number of pagers that are outside of their warranty period and have committed to replacing these non-warranty pagers when issues are identified.
-ICT are also aware of the instances where several members within one brigade are missing messages as well.
+CFA advised there are potentially a number of pagers that are outside of their warranty period and has committed to replacing these non-warranty pagers when issues are identified.
+ICT is also aware of the instances where several members within one brigade are missing messages as well.
 This would confirm the pagers involved are of the same age and out of warranty.
 Members are requested to submit Observation Reports outlining the messages being missed.

-Joint Community Safety Committee
+2 Minute Briefing Joint Community Safety